mhenrixon/sidekiq-unique-jobs/NEW_README.md

 This is a log that can be accessed by a lock to see what happened for that lock.
 Any items after the configured `max_history` will be automatically deleted as new items are added.

-### reaper_count - default: 1_000

-The reaper_count setting configures how many orphans at a time will be cleaned up by the orphan cleanup job.
-This might have to be tweaked depending on which orphan job is running.

 ### reaper - default: :ruby

 If using the orphans cleanup process it is critical to be aware of the following.
 The `:ruby` job is much slower but the `:lua` job locks redis while executing.
 While doing intense processing it is best to avoid locking redis with a lua script.
 There for the batch size (controlled by the `reaper_count` setting) needs to be reduced.